Reverse sneezing: Treatment

-A commonly used remedy for reverse sneezing is to pinch in the dog's nose and scratch its neck or back and rub its sides.
-Other techniques which can be applied include gently blowing in the dog's face to make the dog swallow or gently opening the dog's mouth and pressing down on the tongue.
-This treatment can alleviate the spasm and make the episode of reverse sneezing pass quicker.

-In most cases, the reverse sneezing will stop when the dog has swallowed a couple of times.

 The treatment of reverse sneezing does not specifically require medication.
 Studies have proven that medication such as antihistamines and steroids may be effective if the reverse sneezing is serious, chronic or allergy-related.
 In case of chronic episodes or other respiratory issues, a clinical diagnosis made by a veterinarian is recommended.
 In severe cases of reverse sneezing, rhinoscopy can be used to determine possible causes for the reverse sneezing.

 Prognosis

-Although a great deal of research has been done in order to determine the clinical cause of reverse sneezing, any specific origin for reverse sneezing has yet been found.
+Although a great deal of research has been done in order to determine the clinical cause of reverse sneezing, any specific origin for reverse sneezing has not yet been found.